MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/delete-an-inactive-mailbox.md

 #### How to remove an inactive mailbox from a retention policy with a static scope

-This procedure depends on whether the retention policy applied to the inactive mailbox is configured for the entire policy location (sometimes referred to as "organization-wide") or the policy is configured for specific inclusions (sometimes referred to as "explicit").
-For more information, see [Configuration information for static scopes](retention-settings.md#configuration-information-for-static-scopes ).
+This procedure depends on whether the retention policy applied to the inactive mailbox is configured for the entire policy location (sometimes referred to as "organization-wide") or the policy is configured to include specific mailboxes (sometimes referred to as "explicit").
+For more information, see [Configuration information for static scopes](retention-settings.md#configuration-information-for-static-scopes).

 Use the following PowerShell cmdlets to retrieve a policy GUID and identify the type of hold for a mailbox:

 - If the policy is configured for the entire location: Use the **Get-OrganizationConfig** cmdlet in Exchange Online PowerShell to get information about these policies.

-- If the policy is configured for specific inclusions: Use the **Get-Mailbox -IncludeInactiveMailbox** cmdlet and parameter in Exchange Online PowerShell to get information about these policies.
+- If the policy is configured to include specific mailboxes: Use the **Get-Mailbox -IncludeInactiveMailbox** cmdlet and parameter in Exchange Online PowerShell to get information about these policies.

 ##### Static scope: How to remove an inactive mailbox from a retention policy that's configured for the entire location